foreverphoenix/the-phoenix-flavour/content/skyrim-se/lotf/installation.md

 In the installation window, you will need to define two folders:

 **Installation Location** is where LOTF will be installed to.
-Choose a high-level folder such as `C:\Legends of the Frost\` that is outside UAC protected folders (Program Files, Documents, etc).
+Choose a high-level folder such as `G:\Legends of the Frost\` that is outside UAC protected folders (Program Files, Documents, etc).
+This <u>cannot</u> be inside the Wabbajack folder itself.

 **Download Location** is where the downloaded mod archives will be stored.
 By default, they will be placed within your main LOTF folder, but you can change the file path if you want to keep the files elsewhere.